nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - If the command is run on a person who is already in the favorite list, he will be removed from the favorite list.
 - The index refers to the index number shown in the displayed person list.
 - The index **must be a positive integer** 1, 2, 3, …​
+- The favorites list on the sidebar is sorted according to the index number of the persons that is shown after running the list command.

 Example: